University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Assignments/Assignment5.md

 This assignment will use _C elegans_ sequence data from [BioProject_598355].
 These are 100nt paired-end reads.

-1. Make sure you are the `conda 3000` environment by running `conda activate 3000`.
+1. Make sure you are in the `conda 3000` environment by running `conda activate 3000`.

 ```bash
 (base) student@bioinf-2021-s2-student-29:~$ conda activate 3000